 Soup Week is bound to chase the chill out of this arctic air.
 Take that, jack Frost!
 Look for a schedule of all of the soupy deliciousness at the end of this post.

 Speaking of soup… take a look at this homemade broccoli cheddar goodness!

 I made a pot of my most-favorite soup in the entire world especially for Soup Week.
 Back in the days of being a Professional Computer Geek, my job was 100% travel, which meant that my co-workers and I were out braving the elements all day, every day–the postal service didn’t have anything on us!
 But on those blustery days where the wind would seemingly cut right through us like a hot knife through butter?
 Those were kind of days we’d find any excuse to meet up for lunch, just to get out of the cold and seek shelter in good conversation with friends.

 Come winter, my BFF/co-worker Christie and I would regularly try to synchronize our routes to meet.
 Our team at work had a cute pager code for lunch meetings: 922.

 Yes, I said pager.
 Hello, 1997.

 Whenever we felt the need, we’d page each other with our car-mounted cell phone numbers, adding the extension 922 after it.
 As in, call me back because I’m freezing my hieney off out here and if I don’t eat lunch soon I might fade out of existence.
 So call me NOW!
 Or when your done at your customer site.
 Not a 911 emergency, but close enough.

-So on cold, wintry days, we’d often schedule lunch meetings at a certain national bread chain that I was convinced had the best broccoli cheddar soup in a bread bowl in the entire world.
-I’m sure that they had other lovely entrees, but I was all about that soup in a bread bowl.
+So on cold, wintry days, we’d often schedule lunch meetings at a certain national bread chain.
+One that I was convinced had the best broccoli cheddar soup in a bread bowl in the entire world.
+They have other lovely entrees, but I was all about that soup in a bread bowl.